Soumyadxxp/Basic_Currency_Converter_Using_Java/README.md

-# Currency Converter Using Java
+# Currency Converter Using Java Swing 💲
 ## RUN THE CurrencyConverterGUI.java
 This Java program performs currency conversion using the Open Exchange Rates API.
 It allows users to convert an amount from a base currency (USD by default) to a target currency of their choice.